 In the UK there are a number of telecom companies offering a multitude of broadband packages ranging from a straightforward, basic Internet connection through to superfast fibre technology with phone and TV options.

 At PocketRate we try and simplify things to help you choose the right deal for your home.
-Our easy to use broadband comparison tables enable you to narrow down your requirements and to compare features and benefits such as download speed, monthly cost and additional options such as phone plans and TV package offers.
+Our easy to use broadband comparison tables include the top 50 packages.
+You can narrow down your requirements to find the perfect broadband package.
+Compare features and benefits such as download speed, monthly cost and additional options such as phone plans and TV package offers.

 Broadband is way of transmitting electronic signals across a network using an ADSL telephone connection, cable, mobile Wi-Fi or optical fibre.